tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 A hypervisor is a critical component in both security and cloud computing.
 There is also an increasing interest in applying virtualization technologies in the area of security engineering and analysis.
 How can hypervisors be used to secure the existing systems?
 How to write custom hypervisors to perform reverse engineering and fuzzing more efficiently?

-In this class, the students will learn the foundations to answer those questions, that is, the basic skills and knowledge to develop hypervisors.
+In this class, the students will have the answers to those questions through developing simple hypervisors together.
 The class is designed in a way such that everything is built from scratch and optimized for learning.
-This allows students to better understand the building blocks and expand the knowledge acquired in the course by themselves afterward.
-Topics include UEFI architecture and programming, VT-x/EPT configuration, debugging tools, comparison of hypervisor designs, application of the technologies, and more.
+This allows students to better understand the building blocks of real-world applied use of virtualization technologies and expand the knowledge for their interests afterward.
+Topics include UEFI architecture and programming, VT-x/EPT configuration, comparison of hypervisor designs, application of the technologies, debugging tools and techniques, and more.

 This is a hands-on-oriented class.
-We believe that the students can learn and retain concepts and skills the best by working with those concepts by themselves and not by being taught; hence gaining the greatest value.
-With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain backgrounds and the motivations for those.
-We will spend about 40% of the time for hands-on.
+We believe that the students can learn and retain knowledge best by tackling concrete challenges and not by being taught.
+With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain theories behind them.
+We will spend about 40% of the time on hands-on exercises.

-At the beginning of the class, students will receive skeleton implementations of our hypervisors and incrementally update them through the exercises with a clear understanding of motivations and design choices.
+At the beginning of the class, each student will receive a skeleton implementation of hypervisor and incrementally update it through a series of exercises with an understanding of design choices.

+As we learn concepts, we will discuss various applications of virtualization technologies and their implementations throughout the class.
+This includes snapshot-based system-level fuzzing, performant system hardening with MBEC and HLAT (VT-rp), eg, HyperGuard, HVCI and KDP on Windows, dynamic analysis with stealth-hooking, and SMM security reporting (PPAM).

-At the end of the class, students will also receive a full version of our hypervisor.
-This includes implementation of advanced concepts, such as stealth-hooking hypercall, use of VT-d, guest hardening (like HyperGuard if you are familiar with it), host hardening through CET, SMAP, UMIP, etc, handling of uncommon events like microcode update, NMI, and so on.
+Near the end of the class, students will also receive a full version of our hypervisor.
+This includes implementation of advanced concepts, such as stealth-hooking hypercall, use of VT-d (DMA protection), guest hardening, host hardening with CET, SMAP and UMIP, handling of uncommon events like microcode update, NMI and MTRR updates.
 This version can be used to complement your understanding of advanced topics and as a reference to explore more topics as you wish.

-Additionally, a proof-of-concept implementation of taking and reverting to snapshots for fast full-system fuzzing will be shared as well.

 ![Hypervisor_Development_for_Security_Researchers.png](/Images/Hypervisor_Development_for_Security_Researchers.png)